Updated 10/25/2023

 If reserves are not remunerated, then forcing a bank to fulfill reserve requirements is similar to imposing a kind of “reserve tax.”
 Banks would be willing to hold a certain amount of reserves for self-interested reasons.
 Beyond that level, banks will take action to avoid [it]…

 Eliminating reserve requirements is not “THE BOMB” because it had zero impact on the world.
-The real bomb actually dropped back in 2008 when the Fed started subsidizing bank reserves for the first time in history.
-Almost nobody noticed except the banks and economics geeks, but it caused an explosion of bank reserves.
+The real ‘bomb’ dropped back in 2008 when the Fed started subsidizing bank reserves for the first time in history.
+When the Fed pays higher interest rates on reserves, that increases bank incentives to boost reserves, and the current subsidy for holding reserves is 5.4%.
+That is serious money.
+In fact, the Fed is currently subsidizing the bank reserves at approximately $14 billion dollars per month!!

 Leave a Comment